Occasions and Nonsense

 many words into the lines as you like so long as you get

-payoff., and he turnes banality into an art form.
+a rhyme at the end, and he turnes banality into an art form.
 Information about William McGonagall, “

 Not all are silly, of course, and there are several eulogies here.
 A few pieces have transcended the occasion enough to merit a place in one of the general collections: but ultimately I think there is no real distinction.
 In the occasional pieces, poetry gets back to its most essential 'bardic' functions - giving voice to the collective mind and emotion, and recording the stories that matter to our communities.
 Even those who don't know the people who are being teased and celebrated here will recognise the personalities, and the need we all have to express our appreciation of one another, with or without irony.